Skeletal Remains Of Sarasota Teen Jabez Spann Are Located More Than A Year After He Went Missing

 “This is a tremendous loss to their family and our community,” Sarasota Deputy Chief of Police Pat Robinson said in a statement which was released on Tuesday night.

 According to the New York Post, Jabez Spann was a star football player and vanished on September 4, 2017.
-It is believed that prior to his disappearance he may have witnessed the brutal killing of 31-year-old Travis Combs, a week earlier, while walking home.
+It is believed that prior to his disappearance he may have witnessed the brutal killing of 31-year-old Travis Combs a week earlier while walking home.

 Spann was last seen at a family gathering which occurred approximately 30 miles from the location where his remains were found.
 His body was found on Saturday by a worker who was present to repair fences in the area.
 The area in which his body was located is described as rural.
 And, while within close proximity to a road, the closest houses are described as derelict and deserted.